mehdi-torabiv/streamflow-test/README.md

 - **husky**: Git hooks
 - **tailwindcss**: Utility-first CSS framework

+## What Next?

+There are a lot of improvements possible for this project.
+Some of them are:

+- [ ] Wring unit test & integration tests.
+- [ ] Implement E2E (End to End) tests for testing application flows.
+- [ ] Configuring Error Boundary and use Error Tracking tools like Sentry.
+- [ ] Dockerize application.

 ## Contributing

 Feel free to contribute to this project by opening a pull request.
 For major changes, please open an issue first to discuss what you would like to change.